shubhangivajpai/BigMart/updatedREADME.md

 Analysis Steps
 The analysis is divided into the following steps:

-Data Exploration: Understand the dataset's structure, check for missing values, and explore data distributions.
+Data Exploration: Understand the dataset's structure, check for missing values, and explore data distributions.<br>
-Data Preprocessing: Clean the data, handle missing values, encode categorical variables, and perform feature engineering.
+Data Preprocessing: Clean the data, handle missing values, encode categorical variables, and perform feature engineering.<br>
-Modeling: Develop a predictive model (e.g., linear regression, random forest) to estimate sales.
+Modeling: Develop a predictive model (e.g., linear regression, random forest) to estimate sales.<br>
 Evaluation: Evaluate the model's performance using appropriate metrics.